Vladmidir/Your-Movie-List/notes.md

   "node": "your-node-version"
 })
 ```
+- Remember to secure the Secret Key for the API in an environment file.
+[Here is a guide](https://medium.com/hackernoon/how-to-use-environment-variables-keep-your-secret-keys-safe-secure-8b1a7877d69c)

 ### Routing notes
 - React Router `<Switch>` tag is different from `<Route>` tag in a way that `<Switch>` renders *exclusively*, where `<Route>` renders *inclusively*.[More on Switch](https://v5.reactrouter.com/web/api/Switch)
 - I may need to use `<createBrowswerRouter>` instead of `<BrowserRouter>` to work with APIs.